CochiseLinuxUsersGroup/Presentations/README.md

 # Presentations
 A place for past, present and future presentations

+1. Intro to Linux - majb
-1. Terminal for Beginners - paulbe
+2. Terminal for Beginners - paulbe